DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/frontend/frontend.md

 # Frontend Application

-This frontend project aims to enhance the user experience of GPT Researcher, providing an intuitive and efficient interface for automated research.
+This frontend project aims to enhance the user experience of RepIntel A, providing an intuitive and efficient interface for automated research.
 It offers two deployment options to suit different needs and environments.

-View a Product Tutorial here: [GPT-Researcher Frontend Tutorial](https://www.youtube.com/watch?v=hIZqA6lPusk)
+View a Product Tutorial here: [RepIntel_AI Frontend Tutorial](https://www.youtube.com/watch?v=hIZqA6lPusk)

 ## NextJS Frontend App